You Can’t Live in Peace when Your Bad Neighbor Doesn’t Let You

-Given the chilly weather, my husband and I had decided to go to a Mexican restaurant.
+Given the chilly weather, my husband and I had decided to go to a Mexican restaurant for date night.
 There are plenty in town.
 When we arrived, it had started snowing.
 Big wet snowflakes of the size of a quarter were falling and blown by the wind.
 They were very sticky and we entered the place with snow covered clothes like everyone else.
 The restaurant was pretty full.
 In cold weather a restaurant or roadhouse is like Marrakesh in the desert.
 We got chips and salsa, ordered and our waitress had just served our food.

 Then the family at the neighbored table left while at the same time new people came in.
 The waitress who was responsible for the neighbored table cleaned up.
 She piled the plates with the leftovers on them on top of each other to bring them to the kitchen.
 On the uppermost plate with bones from chicken wings, she put several cups with salsa.
 When passing our table, her plate-leftover-cups tower lost its balance.
 The salsa cups, plate, bones and a couple of dirty fried bean-covered plates and forks went south.
 One of the cups fell onto my head, another one into my lap and one hit my shoulder, all spilling the leftover salsa onto my clothes.
 One plate fell onto my boots and then broke into pieces on the floor.

 It’s hilarious when you see that scene in a movie.

-But not when you are the victim.
+But not when you are the victim in real.
 Moreover, I bet actors would need more than one trial to place a cup of salsa on the head and one in the lap at the same time.